ibm-icpa-coffeeshop/gitops/README.md

 **Setup GitHub webhook and deploy triggers**

-* Create webhook on GitHub, specifying the `Payload URL` to `http://<HOST>:80` where host is the same as from the ingress file above and `Secret` to the `webhooksecret` from the secret file.
 * `kubectl apply -f tekton/webhook/eventlistener.yaml`
 * `kubectl apply -f tekton/webhook/triggertemplate.yaml`
 * `kubectl apply -f tekton/webhook/triggerbindings.yaml`
-* In the `ingress.yaml` file, substitute `INGRESS_ROUTER_HOSTNAME` with the actual ingress hostname.
-This can be found in the environment variables for the ingress pod under `ROUTER_CANONICAL_HOSTNAME` in the `openshift-ingress` project.
+* In the `ingress.yaml` file, substitute `INGRESS_ROUTER_HOSTNAME` with the canonical hostname for the OpenShift ingress router.
+  * This can be found in the OpenShift UI via the `ROUTER_CANONICAL_HOSTNAME` environment variable defined in the `router-default` deployment in the `openshift-ingress` project.
+Or via the command line as follows: `oc describe deployment router-default -n openshift-ingress | grep HOSTNAME`
+  * For example: `host: eventlistener.apps.mycluster.myorg.com`
 * `kubectl apply -f tekton/webhook/ingress.yaml`
+* Create webhook on GitHub, specifying the "Payload URL" to `http://eventlistener.<HOST>:80` where host is the same as from the ingress file above and "Secret" to the `webhooksecret` from the secret file.
+Set the "Content-Type" to `application/json` and leave the "Just the push event" trigger option selected.

 **Manually run the pipeline which will deploy your resources**